 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team. - Verify that you have the ID of the deployment you want to reconfigure.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs. - Verify that you have the ID of the deployment you want to reconfigure.
 See Deploy a Blueprint with Contents Inline. - Verify that you have the ID of the load balancer in your deployment.
 See Get Deployment Resource IDs.